MikeTaylor/scottkit/manual/reference.md

 `action`.
 Keywords, directions, and item and object names are all case-sensitive.

-We describe the avaialable clauses in four categories, corresponding to the four fundamental concepts in Scott Adams adventures: the *rooms* through which the player moves, the *items* found in those rooms, the *actions* which the player can perform, and *global parameters*.
+We describe the avaialable clauses in five categories, corresponding to the five fundamental concepts in Scott Adams adventures: the _rooms_ through which the player moves, the _items_ found in those rooms, the _vocabulary_ with which actions are described, the _actions_ which the player can perform, and _global parameters_.

 With one exception, the order in which clauses and their associated data appear is not significant.
 This yields important flexibility in